There are many resources online showing individuals how to optimize their websites; all of them have a value of some sort.

 The thing that we see over and over again is that many individuals are simply confused with all the information that is available.
 If we break down search engine optimization to its most basic form, it’s very similar to visiting the library and using the computer to search for books within the library.
 The library’s search engine is simply going to find the book that best matches either the keywords or title that you input into this search engine.
-Well how does the library’s search engine know which book best fits your search?
+Well, how does the library’s search engine know which book best fits your search?
 Just logically speaking probably about 90% of the search based on the title of the book.
 Wouldn’t it then stand to reason that Google also places much emphasis on the title of the document?
 For example, when users search for “Search Engine Optimization in Maui” the top search result would show the websites that have this exact keyword on its title.

 The basics of your website and WebPages are the very first place to start any good SEO campaign.